warestack/cc/Class-5/Lab5.2 Pushing code to GitHub and Docker.md

 app.listen(3000)
 ```

-4. Before you continue, you will need to install GitHub on your local computer.
-Follow the following guide to download and install GitHub, then return to this tutorial.
+4. Before you continue, you will need to install `Git` on your local computer.
+Follow the following guide to download and install `Git`, then return to this tutorial.

 * [Installation guide for Windows, Mac and Linux users](https://github.com/git-guides/install-git)